How to Cultivate a Culture of Compliance and Ethics

 Evaluate Incentive Programs

-Some companies use incentive programs to encourage their employees.
+Some companies use incentive programs or employee recognition software to encourage their employees.
 Maybe it’s a quarterly contest to encourage sales.
 Perhaps it’s an “employee of the month” program that offers special prizes or perks.
 While it’s common to use incentives to improve productivity or sales, it’s also possible to use them to encourage ethical behavior.

 Consider implementing an incentive program that focuses on appropriate behavior and adherence to compliance standards.
 However, take special care to make sure that your incentives are appropriate and in alignment with those standards.
 These can be low dollar value, public recognition, or culturally relevant incentives that leverage social proof and esteem rather than relying on monetary value for your impact.